kdoore/1335GitBook/transforms-for-position-rotation-scale-of-shapematrix-elements.md

 ```

 ###Example code for Region2 Grid  - Scale( -1.0, 1.0);
+In some situations, rotation of the grid doesn't provide the correct arrangement of cells.
+If your design requires mirroring about an axis, then the Processing Scale transformation functions may work better for you.
+The code below shows that using `scale( -1.0, 1.0)`

 ```java
 void displayRotateRegion2(PShape[][] shapesMatrix,int rows, int cols, int cellSize, int artWorkSize){